Classic Motorcycle Build

 Tools Needed To Rebuild Ironhead Motor

 Aside from basic hand tools, you'll need basic engine building tools such as a piston ring installer, torque wrench, digital caliper, a micrometer or two, and a feeler gauge.
-There are also quite a few specialty tools needed, although many of those can be fabricated.

-Tools for Ironhead Sportster engine build
+Tools for Sportster engine build

-900cc vs 1000cc
+900cc vs 1000cc Ironhead

 900cc Ironhead engine build